Pier Luigi Bersani: 2013 elections

 Before the 2013 Italian general election, the Democratic Party was ahead but at "the beginning of the year, Bersani’s party was above 40%, and former centre-right Prime Minister Silvio Berlusconi was hovering around 25%.
 By the time [reported] polling stopped [a week before the vote], the right was up to 30% and the left down to 35%.
 Outgoing appointed-technocrat Prime Minister Mario Monti's centrist party-coalition was at less than 15% of the vote and the protest Five-Star Movement led by comedian Beppe Grillo was getting more than 15%".

-In the general elections on 24–25 February 2013, as a consequence of the electoral system the PD-led centre-left coalition took a small absolute majority in the lower house.
+In the general elections on 24–25 February 2013, as a consequence of the electoral system the PD-led centre-left coalition, Italy Common Good, took a small absolute majority in the lower house.
 In most of the rest of Europe, this would have been enough to make Bersani Prime Minister.
 However, the coalition failed to gain a majority in the Senate.
-Italian governments must maintain the confidence of both chambers in order to stay in office.
+Unlike in most parliamentary systems, the Chamber of Deputies and the Senate have equal power, and Italian governments must maintain the confidence of both chambers in order to stay in office.
 Bersani said he would try to form a government with the informal support of Five Star Movement.
 Anna Finocchiaro, PD's leader in the Senate, confirmed the likelihood PD would not form a new coalition with Berlusconi's centre-right coalition.

 On 22 March President Giorgio Napolitano asked Bersani to form a new government.
 On 27 March Bersani failed to strike a deal for forming a new Italian government with the grassroots Five-Star Movement (M5S) which held the balance of power after February's inconclusive elections.
 On 19 April Bersani announced he would be stepping down from his post as Democratic Party leader after Romano Prodi failed to secure a parliamentary majority in the presidential election.